sbiemont/fugologic/readme.md

 ## Getting started

-For more example, see [/fugologic/example/example_test.go](https://github.com/sbiemont/fugologic/blob/master/example/example_test.go)
+For more examples, see [/fugologic/example/](https://github.com/sbiemont/fugologic/blob/master/example/)

 ## Define the system